 This introductory course is a study of guest services within the hospitality industry.
 Emphasis is placed on development of service standards, staffing requirements, merchandising and fiscal accountability.
 Students will take the Training for Intervention Procedures (T.I.P.S.) certification examination as part of this course.
-Obtaining T.I.P.S. certification is required in order to graduate.
-Prerequisites: FSM1001 or HOSP1001 or SEE1001 or TRVL1001, MATH1002 or higher.
+Prerequisites: FSM1001 or HOSP1001 or SEE1001.
 Quarter Credit Hours 4.5